Fxztam/FormsFileWatcher/README.md

 # FormsFileWatcher

-This demo is a proof of concept for waiting of file changes (create, update, delete) in a watched directory:
+This is a proof of concept demo for watching of file exchanges in a watched directory:
-- producing and sending (write files)
+- producing and sending (write file)
-- receiving and consuming (read files) with Oracle Forms.
+- receiving and consuming (read file) with Oracle Forms.

 ## Motivation

-The interaction of Oracle Forms with other runtimes or virtual machines at the local front-end client side is sometimes difficult.
-A practical and simple solution is realized with exchanging data files in temporary watched directories here: Forms can send or receive files in defined watched directories.
-There is a simple data format: Action|Parameter1|Parameter2 .. so you can use the well known *`d2kstr.pll`* for parsing it.
+Interactions of Oracle Forms with other runtimes or virtual machines is sometimes very difficult on the local front-end side.
+A practical and simple solution is solved here with exchanging data files in temporary watched directories: Forms can send or receive files in defined watched directories.
+There is a simple *`one line data format`* used:
+*`Action|Parameter1|Parameter2`* ..
+so you can apply to parse it with the well known *`d2dlkstr.pll`*.

-This Forms solution based on the *`FormsFileWatcherPJC`* : https://github.com/Fxztam/FormsFileWatcherPJC
+This Forms solution includes the *`FormsFileWatcherPJC`* : https://github.com/Fxztam/FormsFileWatcherPJC

 >**Note:**
 >Use the directories that are applied to the *`FormsFileWatcher Demo`* : https://github.com/Fxztam/FormsFileWatcher